codepath/android_guides/Building-your-own-Android-library.md

 ## Overview

 Building your own Android library enables other developers to take advantage of code that you've written for Android.
-You can share existing activities, services, images, drawables, resource strings, and layout files that enable other people to leverage your work such as those documented in the [[Must Have Libraries|Must-Have-Libraries]] guide.
+You can share existing activities, services, images, drawables, resource strings, and layout files that enable other people to leverage your work such as those documented in the [[must have libraries|Must-Have-Libraries]] guide.
 Also, if your code base begins to take longer times to compile and/or run, creating a library also enables you to iterate faster by working on a more smaller component.

 ### Creating a new Android Library